 Skip to content

-Urban Freight Lab Awarded HEI Grant to Study Impact of Ecommerce-Driven Freight on Community Health
+Urban Freight Lab Awarded HEI Grant to Study Impact of Ecommerce-Driven Freight on Air Quality and Public Health in Marginalized Communities

-Urban Freight Lab Awarded HEI Grant to Study Impact of Ecommerce-Driven Freight on Community Health
+Urban Freight Lab Awarded HEI Grant to Study Impact of Ecommerce-Driven Freight on Air Quality and Public Health in Marginalized Communities

-Urban Freight Lab Awarded HEI Grant to Study Impact of Ecommerce-Driven Freight on Community Health
+Urban Freight Lab Awarded HEI Grant to Study Impact of Ecommerce-Driven Freight on Air Quality and Public Health in Marginalized Communities

 November 30, 2024 //

-The Urban Freight Lab has been awarded a grant from the Health Effects Institute (HEI) to study the effects of ecommerce-driven freight and warehousing operations on air quality and public health in historically marginalized communities.
-The project, titled Managing the Traffic-Related Air Pollution (TRAP) Effects of Urban Warehousing Near Historically Marginalized Communities: A Scenario Analysis of Technology and Land Use Based Strategies, marks an important application of a modeling approach in ecommerce-related research.
-Case studies will include Seattle and New York City — two cities at the forefront of implementing policies that balance urban freight growth with community health and equity.
+The Urban Freight Lab has been awarded a grant from the Health Effects Institute (HEI) to study how ecommerce-driven freight and warehousing operations impact air quality and public health in historically marginalized communities.
+The project, titled Managing the Traffic-Related Air Pollution (TRAP) Effects of Urban Warehousing Near Historically Marginalized Communities: A Scenario Analysis of Technology and Land Use Based Strategies, represents a novel application of modeling in ecommerce-related research.
+The study will focus on case cities Seattle and New York City, both leaders in balancing urban freight growth with community health and equity.

-The surge in ecommerce growth has fueled demand for warehousing and distribution centers (W&Ds).
-Many of these facilities are opening closer to urban consumers to more reliably meet expectations for fast home delivery, raising concerns over the impacts of freight traffic and air pollution exposure for nearby residents, workers, and students.
-Simultaneously, major delivery companies — like Amazon and UPS — are advancing ambitious steps to electrify commercial fleets and set targets toward Net Zero emissions.
-As cities and businesses adopt new strategies to reduce freight’s environmental footprint, evaluating the health effects of these strategies across communities becomes crucial to ensuring these benefits are shared equitably.
+As ecommerce demand surges, warehousing and distribution centers (W&Ds) are increasingly located closer to urban consumers to support fast home delivery.
+This shift raises concerns about freight traffic and air pollution exposure for nearby residents, workers, and students.
+At the same time, major delivery companies like Amazon and UPS are making significant efforts to electrify commercial fleets and pursue Net Zero emissions.
+Evaluating the health impacts of these evolving freight is critical to ensuring that benefits are distributed equitably across communities.

 “While ecommerce has improved access to goods in cities, it has also concentrated some freight emissions in industrial areas,” said Travis Fried, a doctoral student working on the project.
 “This research will provide insights into how different urban freight and land-use strategies can improve community health outcomes and environmental justice, helping cities better protect those most affected by freight activity.”